VisualNeuroscience-UH/CxSystem/docs/developerguide.rst

 	'sample_parameter': [n,self.set_sample]}

 Where n is the priority value in setting the parameter.
-The priority value is useful when one wants to define a parameter based on another but they might not be inputted in the correct order.
+The priority value is useful when one wants to define a parameter based on another but they might not be inserted in the correct order.
 By default, the priority value could follow the last number in the "*parameter_to_method_mapping*" dictionary.